-Before we talk about scapula pain it is important to first understand the anatomy.
-Your scapula is a large, flat triangular bone present on the back of the shoulders (upper back).
-A complex system of muscles surrounds and supports the scapula.
+Your scapula is a large, flat triangular bone present on the back of the shoulders (upper back), and it’s supported by a complex system of muscles.
 These muscles work in synergy to move and rotate the shoulder joint.
-An injury, trauma, or an underlying health disorder can weaken or disrupt cohesion between these muscles – resulting in scapular pain even at rest or during motion.
+If an injury, trauma, or underlying health disorder weakens or disrupts the cohesion between these muscles, the result can be scapular pain both at rest or during motion.

-Any abnormal change in the motion or position makes the shoulder and arm movement difficult, especially during overhead activities.
+Any abnormal change in motion or position can make shoulder and arm movement difficult, especially during overhead activities.
 The shoulders become vulnerable to injury if the normal ball-and-socket alignment of the shoulder joint is not sustained .

 Anatomy Of The Scapula: